Friends and family in two provinces are mourning the woman they call ‘Sunshine Girl’ after she was shot and killed by Calgary police May 17.

-Donna says the half-way house gave her the wrong clothes – “three times bigger than Jo” – and victim services was unable to help because her daughter was shot by officers.
+Donna says the half-way house gave her the wrong clothes – “three times bigger than Jo” – and Calgary Police Service victim services was unable to help because her daughter was shot by officers.

 “They said it was a conflict with city police,” Donna said in a telephone interview from her Saskatchewan home.

-A spokesman for Alberta Justice was unable to comment on a specific case due to privacy issues, but offered a link to eligibility requirements that confirmed a crime must be involved to access funds.
+A spokesperson for Alberta Justice was unable to comment on this specific case due to privacy issues, but offered a link to eligibility requirements that confirmed a crime must be involved to access funds.

 Donna says she works but doesn’t make much money and didn’t have the savings to cover the unexpected travel and funeral expenses.

-She plans to buy a headstone when she “can do fundraising” and needs to save up “the $200” needed to buy her daughter’s autopsy report.
+She plans to buy a headstone when she can “do fundraising” and says she needs to save up “$200” needed to buy her daughter’s autopsy report.